-“Successfully managing within the work setting is all about how we can most productively use one another’s time and attention.”
+“Successfully managing within the work setting for CARF Accreditation is all about using one another’s time and attention.”

 “One of the most important roles of today’s leader has to be that of interpreting and simplifying complex data into useable bites.
 Their next step, is to direct their Work Teams’ most effective use of the organizations’ scarce resources.”

-Health Care work is all about how we use our time, knowledge and energies as well as how we use our staff’s time and resources more effectively.
+CARF Accreditation work is about how we use our time and energies and how we use our staff’s time and resources effectively.
 Given just minutes, effective leaders can effect how staff think, their top priorities and the quality of services the organization ultimately produces.

-Loren has helped build strategies for change, simplified information sharing, and assisted organizations in making clearer choices in a complex world.
+Loren has built strategies for organizational change, simplified information sharing, and assisted organizations in making clearer choices in a complex world.

-Top leadership of major companies often ask, “Why is it so difficult for us to keep our work Teams focused and effective”?
+Top leadership of major companies often ask, “Why is it so difficult for us to keep our work Teams focused on CARF Accreditation”?
 While we always start with the assumption that most staff want to do the right thing, experience has shown it is often difficult for people to determine what the right business solution might be.